joshuakerr/joshuakerr.github.io.old/pages/teaching.md

 My teaching experience also includes courses in the broader humanities, such as history and classics, and English composition at both remedial and first-year levels.

+I have done original curriculum design for twelve courses, including one course proposal to add a new class to my department's upper division course offerings ("Plants and Philosophy").
 The syllabi that I write emphasize giving students a strong background in seminal texts in the history while also enriching that background through overlooked and marginalized perspectives from outside the traditional canon.

-#### Teaching at the University of Oregon
-- F19: Ancient Philosophy*
-- Sum19: Ethics
+#### Selected Courses Designed and Taught (Upper Division)
-- W19: Plants and Philosophy
+- Plants and Philosophy
-- F18: Environmental Philosophy
+- Environmental Philosophy
-- S18: Philosophy in Literature
+- Philosophy in Literature

-- W18: Humanities II*
-- F17: Humanities I*
-- S17: Ethics*
-- W17: Existentialism*
-- F16: Humanities I*
+#### Selected Courses Designed and Taught (Lower Division)
-- S16: Philosophy and Pop Culture
+- Logic and Critical Thinking
+- Critical Reasoning
-- ​W16: Environmental Philosophy*
+- Ethics
-- F15: Ethics of Enterprise and Exchange
+- Ethics of Enterprise and Exchange
-- S15: Critical Reasoning
-- W15: Critical Reasoning*
-- F14: Philosophical Problems*

-#### Teaching at California State University, Stanislaus
-- S11: Introduction to Philosophy*
-- F10: Nature, Revisited: Environmental Issues in Philosophical Perspective*
+- Philosophy and Pop Culture
-- F10: Introduction to Composition
+- Introduction to Composition

-- S10: First-Year Composition, Computer-Assisted Instruction
-- F09: First-Year Composition, Computer-Assisted Instruction
+#### Selected Courses Assisted (Teaching Assistant)
+- Ancient Philosophy
-- S09: First-Year Composition
+- Existentialism
+- Humanities: Medieval World
+- Humanities: Ancient World
+- Philosophical Problems
-- F08: Introduction to Composition
+- Introduction to Philosophy

-\* *denotes graduate teaching assistant responsibilities rather than solo teaching.*